Saddling up your motorbike to get into the dirt trail? That means you need the best Enduro riding boots on your feet.

 8. Gaerne Balance Oiled MX Boot

-If you thought Forma and Alpinestars models were the highest quality in the list – then you'll be surprised by the Gaerne Balance Oiled MX Boot.
-With the higher price in the sole list, this is an option for those demanding users who want nothing less than the best among the best.
+If you thought Forma and Alpinestars models were the highest quality in the list – then you’ll be surprised by the Gaerne Balance Oiled MX Boot.
+With the higher price in the sole list, this is an option for those demanding users who want nothing less than the other best motocross boots.

 This pair offers everything a motocross riding boot should offer – a full-grain leather exterior, gum-rubber sole, waterproof Drytech membrane, and 3 alloy buckles.
 There’s nothing else necessary to enjoy maximum protection and safety while riding your bike on dirt trails.

 The full-grain exterior, for example, makes the entire boots look superb.
 With the typical brown color and a few darker parts, the entirety of each boot will attract even the most demanding user.

 Similarly, you get a good-looking gum-rubber outsole.
 It boasts a light color that looks superb, while still adding a decent grip and impact-absorption to make it totally worth it.

 The whole interior boasts a Drytech membrane liner.
 This does not only add a slightly soft feeling when wearing, but it also prevents even the smallest drop of moisture from getting inside.
 It also adds a slight touch of breathability for fresh riding experience.